ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Iron.md

 ## Changes to MPPI Goal Critic

-The MPPI Goal critic’s formulation is changed to better keep up with speed on approach to goal instead of preemptively slowing too significantly.
+The MPPI Goal critic's formulation is changed to better keep up with speed on approach to goal instead of preemptively slowing too significantly.
 It also allows you to better use the weight to adjust the degree at which it slows more naturally.
 This change involves adjusting the `threshold_to_consider` to be the same as your prediction horizon (e.g. samples \* dt \* max speed) for both the goal critic and path follower critic to have a good hand-off between them without deceleration.

 ## Changes to MPPI Path Angle Critic

-MPPI’s Path Angle critic now has a `mode` setting to adjust behavior depending on robot’s desired behavioral traits.
-Previously, it penalized path orientations that deviated far the the robot’s forward orientation to turn the robot towards sharp changes in the path.
+MPPI's Path Angle critic now has a `mode` setting to adjust behavior depending on robot's desired behavioral traits.
+Previously, it penalized path orientations that deviated far the the robot's forward orientation to turn the robot towards sharp changes in the path.
 This is still default (`mode: 0`), but other modes now exist too.

-`mode: 1` sets the penalization of path’s relative directions by either forward orientation or the opposite for reversing to allow for true bidirectional motion when one way or another is not preferable for a symmetric robot.
-This uses only the path’s relative points to the robot to decide which direction to incentivize.
+`mode: 1` sets the penalization of path's relative directions by either forward orientation or the opposite for reversing to allow for true bidirectional motion when one way or another is not preferable for a symmetric robot.
+This uses only the path's relative points to the robot to decide which direction to incentivize.

-`mode: 2` instead uses the path’s orientations when a feasible path is given from the Smac Planners or the Smoother server’s algorithms.
-This way, the globally planned orientations are followed rather than the based solely on the path’s relative points.
-This is useful for non-circular robots in highly confined settings where there may be restricted opportunities to change directions so following the global path’s orientation are required to end in the orientation you require.
+`mode: 2` instead uses the path's orientations when a feasible path is given from the Smac Planners or the Smoother server's algorithms.
+This way, the globally planned orientations are followed rather than the based solely on the path's relative points.
+This is useful for non-circular robots in highly confined settings where there may be restricted opportunities to change directions so following the global path's orientation are required to end in the orientation you require.

 ## Changes to MPPI Path Handling For Directionality

-MPPI’s Path Align Critic and Path Handler object now have options to utilize the path’s orientation information to force the controller to change directions when and only when requested by a feasible planner.
+MPPI's Path Align Critic and Path Handler object now have options to utilize the path's orientation information to force the controller to change directions when and only when requested by a feasible planner.
 When `enforce_path_inversion` is `true`, the path handler will prune the path to the first time the directions change to force the controller to plan to the inversion point and then be set the rest of the path, once in tolerance.
 The Path Align critic also contains a parameter `use_path_orientations`  which can be paired with it to incentivize aligning the path containing orientation information to better attempt to achieve path inversions where requested **and** not do them when not requested.

-See MPPI’s configuration guide for complete information.
+See MPPI's configuration guide for complete information.

 ## Addition of new MPPI Cost Critic